elasekness/BMS500C-2024/Day2.md

 <br>

-Align your reads to the reference genome with BWA, pipe the output to samtools to sort the reads by their coordinates and to convert to a binary format.
-Note that we could also use compressed fastq files.
+Align your reads to the reference database with BWA, pipe the output to samtools to sort the reads by their coordinates and to convert to a binary format.

 	bwa reference.fasta [1-10]_val_1.fq.gz [1-10]_val_2.fq.gz | samtools sort -o [1-10].sorted.bam